 - a.
 Radware Ltd. (the "Company"), an Israeli corporation commenced operations in April 1997.
-The Company and its subsidiaries (the "Group") are engaged in the development, manufacture and sale of Cyber Security and Application Delivery solutions that help to secure the digital experience for users of business-critical applications in virtual, cloud and software defined data centers.
+The Company and its subsidiaries (the "Group") are engaged in the development, manufacture and sale of Cyber Security and Application Delivery solutions that help to secure the digital experience for users of business-critical applications in physical, virtual, cloud and software defined data centers.
 The Company's products are marketed worldwide. - b.
 The Company has established wholly-owned subsidiaries in the United States, France, Germany, Singapore, the United Kingdom, Japan, Korea, Canada, India, Australia, Italy, Hong Kong, China and Spain.
 In addition, the Company has established representative office in Taiwan.
 The Company holds 91% of one of its Israeli subsidiaries ("the Israeli Subsidiary").
-The Company's subsidiaries are engaged primarily in sales, marketing and support activities of its core products, except for the Israeli subsidiary which is engaged primarily in real-time consumer applications across the web.
-The Israeli subsidiary operations were immaterial for the years ended December 31, 2017, 2016 and 2015.
-The net loss attributable to non-controlling interests represents 0.77%, 1.92% and 0.69% out of the consolidated net income (loss) 2017, 2016 and 2015, respectively. - c.
-On January 30, 2017 ("the Closing Date"), the Company acquired 100% outstanding shares of Seculert Ltd. ("Seculert"), a company based in Israel and engaged in cyberattack detection and HTTP analytics solutions and developing user and entity behavioral analysis ("UEBA") solutions.
+The Company's subsidiaries are engaged primarily in sales, marketing and support activities of its core products, except for the Israeli Subsidiary which is engaged primarily in real-time consumer applications across the web.
+The Israeli Subsidiary's operations were immaterial for the years ended December 31, 2018, 2017 and 2016.
+The net income (loss) attributable to non-controlling interests represents 0.53%, (0.77%) and (1.92%) out of the consolidated net income (loss) for the years ended December 31, 2018, 2017 and 2016, respectively. - c.
+On January 30, 2017 ("the Closing Date"), the Company acquired 100% outstanding shares of Seculert Ltd. ("Seculert"), a company based in Israel and engaged in cyber-attack detection and HTTP analytics solutions and developing user and entity behavioral analysis ("UEBA") solutions.
 The consideration to acquire Seculert was \$10,000 in cash and additional contingent consideration of up to \$10,000, based on certain milestones to be achieved.
-The milestone-based contingent consideration was measured at fair value at the Closing Date and recorded as a liability on the balance sheet in the amount of \$1,981 (\$1,550 as of December 31, 2017).
+The milestone-based contingent consideration was measured at fair value at the Closing Date and recorded as a liability on the consolidated balance sheet in the amount of nil and \$1,550 as of December 31, 2018 and 2017, respectively.
 The derived goodwill from this acquisition is attributable to additional capabilities of the Group to expand its products portfolio.
 Goodwill generated from this business combination is primarily attributable to synergies between the Company's and Seculert's respective products and services.

 The acquisition was accounted for as a business combination.
-The Company recorded IPR&D, technology and goodwill in amount of \$ 7,088, \$2,183 and \$ 2,105 respectively.
+At the acquisition date, the Company recorded IPR&D, technology and goodwill in amount of \$7,088, \$2,183 and \$2,105, respectively.
 The estimated useful life of the IPR&D and technology is approximately 9 years.